PSLCL/testing-framework/docs/design/value_references.md

 ##IP Addresses

-When a [Connect](template_commands.md) Command attaches a Machine to a Network, the IP address may be referenced using the following
+When a [Connect](template_commands.md#connect) command attaches a machine to a network, the IP address may be referenced using the following
 format:

 	*$(ip <machine reference> <network reference>)